papis/papis/doc/source/hooks.rst

 Hooks
 =====

-From version ``0.12`` papis has a minimal hook infrastructure.
+From version ``0.12`` Papis has a minimal hook infrastructure.
-Some parts of papis define and run hooks so that users and plugin writers can also tap into this functionality.
+Some parts of Papis define and run hooks so that users and plugin writers can also tap into this functionality.

 A hook is declared in the same way as a plugin, in fact